This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 This award winning museum is housed in a modern building which is designed to resemble a crayfishing pot!

 The farm also has 2 rustic style cottages onsite if you wish to book a stay there and cost between $195 – $235 NZD per night for 2 people including breakfast.
-Check out their website to find out more >
+Check out their property on Booking.com >

 If you fancy something challenging then this 8 hour hike might be for you.
 This long and steep trail takes you to the summit of Mt Fyffe for incredible panoramic views of the Kaikoura Ranges and snow-capped mountains.